-Update 25 November: Just a reminder that the new €20 notes will be circulating from today.
+Update 25 November 2015: Just a reminder that the new €20 notes will be circulating from today.
 See the video above and HERE to be sure to be able to identify them, and not to be caught out by any counterfeits.

-Update 4 September 2015: The third banknote of the Europa series to be introduced by the Central European Bank will be the €20, which will start circulating in the Eurozone in a couple of months.
+Update 4 September 2015: The third banknote of the Europa series to be introduced by the European Central Bank will be the €20, which will start circulating in the Eurozone in a couple of months.
 Police have warned, however, that there are already fakes circulating, with those presenting them – said mainly to be Dutch and British tourists – claiming they are part of this new series, whereas the legal new €20 notes will not be issued until November.
 The main security features of the €20 note, one of the most used in the Eurozone, are described HERE, and I’ve put the ECB video above: let’s not get caught out!
 Anyone who thinks they might have been passed one of these notes should denounce the matter to the National Police.

-Update 21 September 2014: The second banknote of the Europa series to be introduced by the Central European Bank will be the €10, which will start circulating in the Eurozone this Tuesday, 23 September.
+Update 21 September 2014: The second banknote of the Europa series to be introduced by the European Central Bank will be the €10, which will start circulating in the Eurozone this Tuesday, 23 September.
 The main security features are described HERE, and although the note just looks superficially as if it has had a facelift, in fact a fair few new security measures have been introduced, and the notes have also been given a protective treatment to make them more durable.
 The other banknotes in the series will be introduced gradually over several years, in ascending order.

 Update 1 May 2013: Just a reminder about these new “Europa series” notes, which will be in circulation from tomorrow, 2 May, throughout the Eurozone.

 Original post 10 January: A new series of Euro notes is to be introduced over the next few years starting in May with a new €5.
-The above video is a very brief visual description of the new security features of the new notes, specifically of the new emerald green €5, and the following video is a much more detailed explanation from the announcement made today by the Central European Bank.
+The above video is a very brief visual description of the new security features of the new notes, specifically of the new emerald green €5, and the following video is a much more detailed explanation from the announcement made today by the European Central Bank.
 Existing Euro notes will apparently remain valid indefinitely.